Yamal shines as Spain beat France 5-4 in wild Nations League semifinal

 Portugal defeated host nation Germany 2-1 on Wednesday.

-Thursday’s game had been billed as a contest between young stars, but it was clear that Paris Saint-Germain’s Champions League win in Munich on Saturday had added more weight to French legs with PSG stars Doue and Dembele disappointing.
+Thursday’s game had been billed as a contest between young stars, but it was clear that Paris Saint-Germain’s Champions League win in Munich on Saturday had added more weight to French legs, with PSG stars Doue and Dembele disappointing.

-It was the highest scoring game in the Nations League’s short history, but three of the four French goals came after Yamal had made it 5-1 and the Spanish players eased up thinking the game was won.
+It was the highest-scoring game in the Nations League’s short history, but three of the four French goals came after Yamal had made it 5-1 and the Spanish players eased up, thinking the game was won.

 “It was a great game.
-In the end it was a little close, but we played very well and I think deserved to win,” Yamal said.
+In the end, it was a little close, but we played very well and I think deserved to win,” Yamal said.

 Nico Williams opened the scoring in the 22nd minute after Yamal threaded the ball through to Mikel Oyarzabal, who held off two defenders and served it on a plate for Williams to rifle to the roof of the net.